-Simon the Zealot facts tell us that Simon was known as the Zealot because of his strict adherence to Jewish and Canaanite law.
+Facts tell us that Simon was known as the Zealot because of his strict adherence to Jewish and Canaanite law.
 He was one of Christ’s first followers.
-According to the Western tradition, he preached in Egypt before travelling to Persia with St. Jude, where both were martyred.
+According to Western tradition, he preached in Egypt before traveling to Persia with St. Jude, where both were martyred.

 According to Eastern tradition, Simon died peacefully in Edessa.
 The 28th of October is his feast day.

 Given Simon’s association with the Jewish sect known as the Zealots, it’s worth delving into who they were.
 It is unknown when the group was formally known as the Zealots.

 Flavius Josephus, a Jewish-Roman historian who lived in the first century, provided the most detailed descriptions of who they were, how their movement began, and what they stood for.